GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools_ex2.md

 width: 80%
 name: rename_field
 ---
-Screenshot of the Rename field tool
+Screenshot of the Rename field tool.
 :::

 5. Let us now determine the proportion of the population directly or indirectly affected in relation to the total population per region.